 - Manager should be the teachers of their organisation: they have two levers for managing, motivating people and teaching them.
 The second lever is insufficiently used.

 - Meetings are not evil, they are one of the tools to transfer information.
-Obviously, that does not mean too much meetings are bad or that meetings should not be well organised.
+Obviously, that does not mean that too much meetings are not bad or that meetings should not be well organised.

 - That dual reporting is the normal way in larger organisations: there should be at least a layer of the organisation that reports both to mission oriented people (the salesforce, for example) and to tech oriented people (to share information and resources amongst pairs).
 Anything that does only one of these reporting will be either inefficient (think a sales team hiring its tech team alone) or too detached from reality (think a tech team barely speaking to a sales team.
 This is often called working in silos).